DANCE-Lab/DANCE-Wiki/docs/study/recruitment.md

 I’m happy to answer any questions you have right now!
 If you don’t currently have any questions, but you think you may be interested in participating, I can send you our consent form to look over at your convenience.
 If at that point you have any questions or want clarification on anything, you can feel free to reach out to me whenever at this number.

 **Additional Information**
 Once the participant has indicated that they are intersted in participating in the study, make sure to confirm that they a.) have a computer with a mouse; b.) a quiet place to complete their assessments.
+Please inform them that we complete visits in Hospital of the University of Pennsylvania, not PCAM, and that we will ask them to meet us in the [HUP lobby at 3400 Spruce St.](https://www.google.com/maps/place/Hospital+of+the+University+of+Pennsylvania/@39.9494835,-75.1955324,17z/data=!4m10!1m2!2m1!1sHospital+of+the+University+of+Pennsylvania!3m6!1s0x89c6c65bc817ac5d:0x7f07a35094915ea1!8m2!3d39.9501477!4d-75.1938829!15sCipIb3NwaXRhbCBvZiB0aGUgVW5pdmVyc2l0eSBvZiBQZW5uc3lsdmFuaWGSAQhob3NwaXRhbOABAA!16s%2Fm%2F03by0rg?entry=ttu).
+If participants insist on meeting in the PCAM lobby because they are more familiar with that location, that is fine, but please make sure they arrive 15 minutes early.
+Both lobbies have wheelchairs available if you participant requires any mobility accommodations.
 If the participant is interested in participating but would like some additional information, you can send them an email using the following template:

 ### Additional Information Email Script